MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # Scene Graph

-**Maximum bounds**: Worlds exist in [a cube that is 10,000 meters in each direction from the origin](#world-max-bounds).

-TODO: Nerd comment: why graph instead of tree
+Every world in Horizon is made out of [entities](#entities) each of which has an [intrinsic type](#entity-types) such as being a mesh or a particle effect.
+Entities can be configured to have *behaviors* (such as being [grabbable](#grabbing-entities) or [attachable](#attaching-entities)) and be have other entities as their children (or as a parent).
+The collection of all of these entities, their attributes, and relationships is called the **scene graph**.
+When you modify the scene graph in the editor, those changes are saved in the [world snapshot](#world-snapshot).

 ## Hierarchy

-Any entity can be set as the child of another entity.
+Any [entity](#entities) can be set as the child of another entity.
 For example, you might make a robot's forearm a Mesh Entity that is a child of the upper arm Mesh Entity.
 Or you might put a steering wheel inside a car.
 The main reasons to create parent-child relationships are:

 1. To have the transform of one entity impact another (e.g. moving a car also moves the steering wheel within it).
 2. To create "layers" or "folders" in the editor (e.g. putting all trees in a ["collection"](#empty-object-and-groups) to make them easier to manage).